pretzelai/pretzelai/README.md

 https://github.com/pretzelai/pretzelai/assets/121360087/ff4643b1-c931-410e-aa0b-9233e0766223

 Pretzel is a fork of Jupyter with the goal to improve Jupyter's capabilities.
-For our first few features, we've added AI code generation and editing, inline tab completion, sidebar chat and error fixing to Jupyter.
+We've added AI code generation and editing, inline tab completion, sidebar chat and error fixing to Jupyter for now with a lot more to come.

 Switching to Pretzel from Jupyter is extremely easy **since it's simply an improved version of Jupyter**.
 All of your Jupyter config, settings, keybindings, and extensions will work out of the box.

 ## Quick Start

 - Installation: `pip install pretzelai` then run `pretzel lab` to open the web interface.
 OR, use our **free hosted version**: [pretzelai.app](https://pretzelai.app)
+  - See [this](#installation-problems) if you get errors during installation
 - Simply start typing in a cell to get inline tab completions
 - In any Jupyter cell, click “**Ask AI**” or press Cmd+K (Mac) / Ctrl+K (Linux/Windows) to prompt AI
-- Use the **AI Sidebar** with Ctrl+Cmd+B (Mac) or Ctrl+Alt+B (Linux/Windows) to chat with AI, generate code, and ask questions
+- Use the **AI Sidebar** with Ctrl+Cmd+B (Mac) or Ctrl+Alt+B (Linux/Windows) to chat with AI, generate code, and ask questions.
+- Type `@` to trigger auto-complete with function and variable names.
 - To use your own model (OpenAI, Anthropic/Claude, Ollama or Groq), see the [Configuration](#configuration) section

 ![](assets/main.png)